hacktivist123/content-plan-example/README.md

 ## Persona

-The purpose of a persona is to have an example of the kind of people the content we are producing in this sprint is for.
+The purpose of a persona is to have a representation of the kind of people the content we are producing in this sprint is for.

 ***Note: This persona is fictional and is not a real person***